fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Features
-LXC AutoScale is packed with features that make it an essential tool for managing your LXC containers on Proxmox:
+LXC AutoScale is packed with features that make it an essential tool for managing the auto-scaling of your LXC containers on Proxmox:

 - ⚙️ Automatic Resource Scaling
 - ⚖️ Automatic Horizontal Scaling